defaultbeep/dotfiles/README.md

 👾

 # What / Why

-1. Sharing my dotfiles
+Dotfiles are hidden files that configure various aspects of your terminal

-2. Making it easy to move from machine to machine
+This repo makes it easy for me maintain consistency moving from one machine to another

 # To set up

 1. Clone the repo
+2. Navigate to `dotfiles/`
-2. Run `sh scripts/build.sh`
+3. Run `sh scripts/init.sh`
-3. Restart your terminal windows
+4. Re-open your terminal

 # To update

-1. Make your changes within the files directory
+1. Make changes in `dotfiles/files`
-2. Run `sh scripts/build.sh`
+2. Run `update_dotfiles` or `udf`
-3. Restart your terminal windows
+3. Re-open your terminal

-# To clean up
+# To clear (remove)

-1. Run `sh scripts/clean.sh`
+1. Run `clear_dotfiles` or `cdf`
-2. Restart your terminal windows
+2. Re-open your terminal